largeraptor1/polyominoDisect/README.md

 2) Ensure you are in a Linux environment with make and gcc installed, then run the 'make' command
 3) Open covers.c, change the value for P to the desired polyomino size you want.
 4) Run the command './covers' to start the polyomino grid covers enumeration.

+Upon completion of the enumeration, information will be printed to the command line like so:

+Count of polyomino positions = *number*

+** Eliminating the invalid polyomino positions **

+total valid polyomino positions: *number*
+Total unique covers: *number*
+TBA ... skipped, covp set to copp = *number*
+CPU time = *time in seconds*

+Note: the CPU time is incorrect for values of P < 3 due to multi-processing.
+For the correct run-time, you can the program with the time command like so: 'time ./covers'